Leperous/coljate/README.md

   * Maximizing extensibility and minimizing repetition by taking advantage of mixin.
   * Remaining open for extension.
   * Annotating methods with [FindBugs](https://code.google.com/p/findbugs/) annotations to assist static nullity checks.

+These collections are, intentionally, *not* compatible with the Java collections API.